 To build people, not just brands.

-But most of all, my dad taught me to appreciate my work but to embrace life outside of the business.
+But most of all, my dad taught me to appreciate my life outside of the business.

 And I do.

 Today, 90% of my writing is done from a 5-acre slice of hill country heaven we call "Rancho Funk," as my wife tends to our small internet businesses and handles our Airbnb bookings.
 We see a lot of live music.
 We binge on Netflix.
 I watch a lot of documentaries.